Ultimater/skeleton/dir_structure.md

 │   ├── common/
 │   │   ├── commands/
 │   │   ├── controllers/ (such as controllerBase and errorController)
-│   │   ├── models/ (there are models we want to share with all modules) │   │   ├── plugins/
+│   │   ├── models/ (these are models we want to share with all modules) │   │   ├── plugins/
 │   │   └── views/
 │   ├── config/